JuuHuu/blog/content/posts/20241205_powershell_tab/index.md

 ---
 title: "Split powershell tab"
-summary: "How to split the powershell and close the pan"
+summary: "How to split the powershell and close the panel"
 categories: ["Post",]
 tags: ["powershell",]
 #showSummary: true